-- We provide a single toilet facility for the complete tour group and the toilet is located a safe distance from fresh water sources.
-This considerably reduces the impact of human waste in the places we stay at.
+- When possible, we provide a single toilet facility for the complete tour group and the toilet is located a safe distance from fresh water sources.
+This considerably reduces the impact of buried human waste in the places we stay at.

 Rubbish - We take out everything that we bring in and recycle where possible and encourage our clients to do the same.

 - We have a zero litter tolerance, so we carry our rubbish out if there is no appropriate waste disposal facilities available.